SainsburyWellcomeCentre/aeon_blog/readme.md

 ProjectAeon is a collaborative effort to perform behavioral neuroscience experiments where the behavior and neural activity of freely moving animals engaging in a complex task are continuously recorded.
 This project is contributed to by researchers and support staff at UCL's SWC, Neurogears, and Datajoint.

-If you are interested in joining this project, please contact Jai Bhagat (jai.bhagat.21@ucl.ac.uk) and/or Goncalo Lopes (g.lopes@neurogears.org) and/or Dario Campagner (d.campagner@ucl.ac.uk).
+If you are interested in joining this project, please contact the [project maintainers](#Project-Maintainers).

 ## Credentials